Dermal Fillers for Tear Troughs

 What to expect after the tear trough dermal filler treatment?

-The effect of the dermal filler will be obvious immediately
+The effect of the tear trough filler will be obvious immediately

 Most of the swelling from the dermal filler will have resolved by 2-3 days after the procedure.
 There may be a small amount of swelling for even 2-4 weeks after the procedure.